bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    su - postgres
    psql --host bareos-database.example.com

-With a correct configuration you can access the database, if it fails you need to correct the PostgreSQL servers configuration files.
+With a correct configuration you can access the database.
+If it fails, you need to correct the PostgreSQL servers' configuration files.

-One way to manually create the database would be calling the bareos database preparation scripts with the :strong:`--host` option, explained later.
-How ever, it is advised to use the **dbconfig-common**.
+One way to manually create the database is to execute the bareos database preparation scripts with the :strong:`--host` option, explained later.
+However, it is advised to use the **dbconfig-common**.
 Both methods require you to add the database hostname/address as :config:option:`dir/catalog/DbAddress`\ .

 If you’re using **dbconfig-common** you should choose :strong:`New Host`, enter the hostname or the local address followed by the password.
 As **dbconfig-common** uses the :strong:`ident` authentication by default the first try to connect will fail.
 Don’t be bothered by that.
 Choose :strong:`Retry` when prompted.
 From there, read carefully and configure the database to your needs.
 The authentication should be set to password, as the ident method will not work with a remote server.
 Set the user and administrator according to your PostgreSQL servers settings.